Reblexis/checkers-ai/readme.md

 If you want to learn more about the project (and how to use it), you can find the documentation in the [documentation](documentation) folder.

 ## Contact
-If you have any questions, please contact me at: `viktor.cihal@gmail.com` or write it in the issues section of this repository.
+If you have any questions or if you find any suspicious behaviour of the software, please contact me at: `viktor.cihal@gmail.com` or write it in the issues section of this repository.